fent/chrome-options/README.md

 * `Object` - `defaultValue`

 A checkbox and a type of field, side by side.
 Saved as an object, `enabled` set to `true` when the checkbox is checked, and `value` set to the field's value.

+# Layout Fields

+Use these to help structure your page.

+### h3

+* `String` - `desc` - Text contents.

+A heading that can be used as a separator.

+### column/row

+* `Array.<Object>` - `options` - List of options.

+Places options in a column/row structure.
+Does not require a `name` property, so unlike the object type, does not save each option in a separate object, but on the parent object.

 # Custom Fields